mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

     >>> print(beard_rules[1])
     the Rule that the court MAY ALWAYS impose the
       RESULT:
-        the Fact that <the suspected beard> was a beard
+        the fact that <the suspected beard> was a beard
       GIVEN:
-        the Fact that <the suspected beard> was facial hair the Fact that the length of <the suspected beard> was at least 5 millimeter
+        the fact that <the suspected beard> was facial hair the fact that the length of <the suspected beard> was at least 5 millimeter
-        the Fact that <the suspected beard> existed in an uninterrupted line from the front of one ear to the front of the other ear below the nose GIVEN the ENACTMENTS:
+        the fact that <the suspected beard> existed in an uninterrupted line from the front of one ear to the front of the other ear below the nose GIVEN the ENACTMENT:
         "In this Act, beard means any facial hair no shorter than 5 millimetres in length that:…exists in an uninterrupted line from the front of one ear to the front of the other ear below the nose." (/test/acts/47/4 1935-04-01)
-        "exists in an uninterrupted line from the front of one ear to the front of the other ear below the nose." (/test/acts/47/4/b 1935-04-01)

 The difference between these two Rules is that the first one applies to